Ydrnan/qp_plugins_damour/coupled_cluster/README.rst

 Just some tests

-Do not use these program, they are not fully tested
+Do not use these programs